roc-lang/roc/editor/editor-ideas.md

 * We could provide a more expansive explanation in errors that can benefit from it.
 This explanation could be folded(shown on click) by default in the editor.
 * Code coverage visualization: allow to display code in different color when it is covered by test.
 * Make "maximal privacy version" of editor available for download, next to regular version.
 This version would not be capable of sharing any usage/user data.
 * Live code view with wasm editor.
-This saves bandwith when pairing.
+This saves bandwidth when pairing.